 In the event it becomes necessary for the Department to reduce employees, the Department will utilize the seniority list and reduce employees by classification as it pertains to the source of revenue loss necessitating the reduction.
 Revenue is defined as King County EMS Levy and/or Shoreline Fire Department General Fund income.
 A reduction in force may result in a Reduction in Classification (RIC) and/or a Reduction in Force (RIF).
+It is recognized that this might cause an employee to move from this CBA to the Shoreline Uniform CBA.

-Section C Reduction in Classification
+Reduction in Classification

-A Reduction in Classification is a reduction in: Paramedics, Driver/Engineers, Fire Prevention employees, or any promoted rank.
+A Reduction in Classification is a reduction in: Fire Marshal, Battalion Chiefs and Division Chiefs.